saicharank19/Computer-Networking/README.md

 Criptography
 owasp top 10

-##### Internet Service Provider Router (ISP)
+#### Internet Service Provider Router (ISP)

 Anti DOS/Anti DDOS it will have monitoring tools if any flooding attacks are done by, our attacker either block or quarantining of those attacks.

-##### Internet
+#### Internet

 Public network were we get internet.

-each and every internal stack holder like HR Team, Application developing team and SOC team all the employees will fall under end use LAN segmentation part.
+Each and every internal stack holder like HR Team, Application developing team and SOC team all the employees will fall under end use LAN segmentation part.

 ### DHCP (Dynamic Host Configure Protocol)